yacineb/rust_cheatsheet/README.md

 - Dropping order for Variables: same than for stack frames popping. reverse order.
 - Inside of containers (array, table) : first to last
 - If a field value is moved behind &mut self, then another value must be left in place (see Default trait, std::mem::take/swap pattern)

+### Lifetime variance

+if 'b: 'a ('b outlives 'a), then 'b is a subtype of 'a.
+This is obviously not the formal definition, but it gets close enough to be of practical use.

+Any type that provides mutability is generally invariant for the same reason—for example, Cell<T> is invariant in T.

+Fn(T) is contravariant in T